 “We have local families who are kind enough to step up and be host families for these young men until they fly home,” Wright said, staying with fellow students.

 Subiaco Academy has given each student a Google Chromebook and twice a semester, they have online classes on Saturdays, to cover days without instruction during the semester, including a school-wide retreat.
-Wright said this made the transition to Alternative Method of Instruction (AMI) classes easier.
+Wright said this made the transition to Alternative Methods of Instruction (AMI) classes easier.

 Teachers are recording lessons and providing live video with Zoom.
 Students in different time zones can watch a recording.